 That’s it!
 That!

 He’s the leader of the three bullies who tyrannizes the Hero.
-He meddles with the Hero, who has no relatives and lives in small orphanage.
+He meddles with the Hero, a boy who has no relatives and lives in small orphanage.

 Even as a child, the Hero’s specs are out of this world.
 His intelligence and physical prowess are off the charts.
 This displeases Lian, causing him to torment the other.
 He is a child full of jealousy.